bayALKAN/bayALKAN.github.io/TERMS_OF_SERVICE_EN.md

 ### 13.2 Informal Resolution

-- Before filing a legal claim, please contact us at **support@mynutrio.app** to resolve the issue informally
+- Before filing a legal claim, please contact us at **info@dayzenstudio.com** to resolve the issue informally
 - We will attempt to resolve disputes within 30 days

 ---